-The FY 2020 UPWP will guide CORE MPO's transportation planning activities in a performance-based approach toward implementing the goals and objectives established in the 2045 Metropolitan Transportation Plan (2045 MTP).
+The FY 2021 UPWP will guide CORE MPO's transportation planning activities in a performance-based approach toward implementing the goals and objectives established in Mobility 2045.

-CORE MPO will continue to work on development of the 2045 MTP which is expected to be adopted in August 2019.
-After its adoption, maintenance of and updates to the 2045 MTP become a priority due to the federal requirement to maintain ongoing consistency between the TIP and the MTP.
+CORE MPO adopted Mobility 2045 (the 2045 Metropolitan Transportation Plan) in August 2019.
+In FY 2021, maintenance of and update to Mobility 2045 will be a priority due to the federal requirement to maintain ongoing consistency between the TIP and the MTP.
 Numerous TIP amendments occur throughout the year necessitating concomitant modifications to the MTP in the form of amendments and addenda so that the documents match.
-The 2045 MTP will also be amended where necessary to incorporate updated targets for the performance-based planning and programming.
+Mobility 2045 will also be amended where necessary to incorporate updated targets for the performance-based planning and programming.

-TIP Maintenance, Update and Development
+TIP Maintenance and Update

-Maintenance of and updates to the FY 2018 - 2021 TIP and development of the FY 2021 - 2024 TIP with a performance-based approach will be priority work for staff in FY 2020.
-This is necessitated by the need to keep the TIP consistent with ongoing project implementation activities by GDOT and other project sponsors, and to satisfy the federal requirements for performance-based planning and programming.
+CORE MPO is expected to adopt the FY 2021 - 2024 TIP in June 2020.
+Maintenance of and update to the FY 2021 - 2024 TIP with a performance-based approach will also be priority work for staff in FY 2021.
+This is necessitated by the need to keep the TIP consistent with ongoing project implementation activities by GDOT and other project sponsors, and to satisfy the federal requirements for performancebased planning and programming.